 Best Overall: SheaMoisture Manuka Honey & Yogurt Hydrate + Repair Leave-In

 This hydrating and repairing leave-in conditioner is a serious multitasker for dry hair.
-It claims to protect hair from heat damage up to 450 degrees and is certified to reduce breakage (up to 87%!) in non-chemically treated hair.
-A blend of certified organic shea butter and nutrient-rich manuka honey supports strands with fortifying proteins, which in turn combats brittle hair and frizz.
+It claims to protect hair from heat damage up to 450 degrees and is certified to reduce breakage in non-chemically treated hair.
+A blend of certified organic shea butter and nutrient-rich manuka honey supports strands with fortifying proteins, which in turn combats brittle hair.

 For those with normal, healthy hair, be sure to go easy on the protein treatments (since our hair is already made of protein).
 Green recommends doing a treatment about once every two months.